sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/languages/testing_go_code.md

 This document contains tips for writing unit tests for Go code.

+## Conventions

+- **Naming tests in Go code.** We strive to follow the same naming convention for Go test functions as described for [naming example functions in the Go testing package](https://golang.org/pkg/testing/#hdr-Examples).

 ## Organizing code and refactoring for testability

 If you find yourself having a difficult time testing a piece of Go code, it is likely due to one of the following factors: